gaseri/website/docs/en/teaching/materials/opt-intro.md

 ## Presentations

-- For lectures we will be reusing [the presentations](https://www.cl.cam.ac.uk/teaching/2021/OptComp/slides.html) authored by Timothy Jones, Tom Stuart, and Alan Mycroft (University of Cambridge) for the [Optimising Compilers](https://www.cl.cam.ac.uk/teaching/2021/OptComp/) course
+- For lectures we will be reusing [the presentations](https://www.cl.cam.ac.uk/teaching/2021/OptComp/slides.html) authored by [Timothy Jones](https://www.cl.cam.ac.uk/~tmj32/), [Tom Stuart](https://tomstu.art/about), and [Alan Mycroft](https://www.cl.cam.ac.uk/~am21/) (University of Cambridge) for the [Optimising Compilers](https://www.cl.cam.ac.uk/teaching/2021/OptComp/) course
+    - this is done with permission (and encouragement) from the authors
     - special thanks to Domagoj Stolfa (Univ.
 Cambridge, [www.cst.cam.ac.uk/people/ds815](https://www.cst.cam.ac.uk/people/ds815)) for initiating this partnership

 ---